Australia–China relations: Republic of China

 On 1 January 1912, the Republic of China replaced the Qing empire.
-The Consulate-General immediately set about mobilising the Chinese community in support of the new government, collecting funds and sending delegates to elect overseas Chinese deputies in the new Chinese parliament.
+The Consulate-General immediately set about mobilizing the Chinese community in support of the new government, collecting funds and sending delegates to elect overseas Chinese deputies in the new Chinese parliament.
 Different political factions in China found support in Australia: while the Consulate-General sponsored groups supporting Yuan Shikai's Beijing government, the opposing Chinese Nationalist League (later a branch of the Kuomintang) was formed in Sydney in 1916.
 A relaxation in Australia's racial exclusion laws led to broader people-to-people interactions.
 By 1924, 200 Chinese students were arriving in Australia to study in that year alone.
 An Australian trade commissioner was briefly stationed in China in 1921–22.

 In the mid-1920s, conflict between China and Britain surrounding the Canton–Hong Kong strike created tensions between China and Australia (as a dominion of Britain) as well.
-Following the Northern Expedition in China, greater political unity within China bolstered the Chinese Consulate-General's confidence in criticising Australian laws that discriminated against the Chinese; they were supported domestically by a resolution at the ruling Kuomintang's Third National Conference in 1929.
+Following the Northern Expedition in China, greater political unity within China bolstered the Chinese Consulate-General's confidence in criticizing Australian laws that discriminated against the Chinese; they were supported domestically by a resolution at the ruling Kuomintang's Third National Conference in 1929.
 Australian rules against Chinese residents and visitors were relaxed in response, including making it easier for Chinese nationals to visit or study in Australia.

 The 1930s saw an upsurge in bilateral relations.
 The Consulate-General was reorganised and moved to Sydney, with sub-consulates opened in other key cities.
 Various Chinese officials visited Australia.
 In 1931–2, Lin Sen, Chairman of the National Government of China and figurehead head of state, visited Sydney and Melbourne.
 This was the first visit to Australia by a Chinese head of state, and Lin used the opportunity to press for greater relaxation of Australia's restrictions on Chinese migration.
 As a mark of respect, he was given a seat on the floor of the House of Representatives.
 In 1934, John Latham, the deputy leader of the government, led the Australian Eastern Mission which visited China.
 In 1935, Vivian Gordon Bowden was appointed as Australia's trade commissioner based in Shanghai.
 The establishment of trade commissions in several Asian countries was an initiative of the Lyons government first announced in 1933, where previously Australian interests had been represented by the United Kingdom.

 In 1941, after Australia established greater independence in foreign affairs, Australia established diplomatic relations with the Republic of China.
 Frederic Eggleston, who previously headed the Commonwealth Grants Commission, was appointed the first minister to China in Chongqing, China's war-time capital, while Hsu Mo, deputy foreign minister, was appointed the first minister to Australia.
 In 1948, the two countries upgraded their mutual representations to ambassadors.